scarlosteixeira/Tetris-game/README.md

   let isBottom = false
   piece.shape.forEach((row, y) => {
     row.forEach((col, x) => {
-      //if the piece shape is not empty and the piece row is greater or equal to 19, sets isBottom to true if (piece.shape[y][x] && piece.row + y === rows - 1) {
+      //if the piece shape is not empty and the piece row is greater or equal to 19 (last row), sets isBottom to true if (piece.shape[y][x] && piece.row + y === rows - 1) {
         isBottom = true
       }